synesthesiam/voice2json/docs/commands.md

 ```

 where `actual` provides details of the transcription/intent recognition of the examples, and `expected` is simply pulled from the provided transcription/intent files.
-The remaining properies are statistics that describes the overall accuracy of the examples relative to expectations.
+The remaining properties are statistics that describes the overall accuracy of the examples relative to expectations.

 ### Report Format